Tim Echols: Controversies

 In 2011, Echols, used an official Georgia Public Service Commission letterhead to request admission to the practice round of the Masters Golf Tournament over 11 months after entries to the ticket lottery were due, which caused accusations that he was using his position for personal gain.
 Echols claimed that this was due to his desire to spot check limousines and ensure that they were registered in Georgia.
 Echols eventually conceded that his actions were improper and he should not have requested the tickets.

 In early 2014, Echols weighed in on the Georgia Right to Life controversy supporting Dan Becker and GRTL's leadership.

 In 2018, subsequent to an investigation by the Energy and Policy Institute, a watchdog group filed an ethics complaint against Echols for violating Georgia’s Open Records Act.
 Echols appeared to have deleted text messages from his personal phone that could have contained conversations between Echols and Georgia Power prior to a vote on Plant Vogtle's continued construction.

+In 2022, Echols was sued for violating the First Amendment rights of constituents by blocking them on social media for criticizing him.

 Personal life

-Echols is married to Windy Davis Echols.
+Echols married Windy Davis Echols around 1982.
 They have 7 children.
+They live together in Atlanta, Georgia.